DaveBackus/Data_Bootcamp/README.md

 #### Mini-courses

 We ran a non-credit mini-course in 2014 and plan another one for 2015.
-The mini-course will give you a taste of the Python programming language and its capabilities for managing data.
+The 2015 mini-course will give you a taste of the Python programming language and its capabilities for managing and graphing data.
 The **[2015 mini-course schedule](https://github.com/DaveBackus/Data_Bootcamp/blob/master/Markdown/bootcamp_mini_2015.md)** is

 * Friday, **November 6**, 2-4pm.
 Please follow [these instructions](https://davebackus.gitbooks.io/test/content/installing-python.html) to install and test Python before the class.
 If you have difficulty, come 20 minutes early and we'll get you going.
 * Friday, **November 13**, 2-4pm.